A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Signal

 where

 The numerical values of $A_{2}(N)$ for a few sample points were given in Table~\ref{tab: de coefficients}.
-The allowed parameter space is restricted to values of $d_{e}$ lower than Eq. \eqref{eq: de odd N}.
-The line obtained from Eq. \eqref{eq: de odd N} reproduces our numerical results up to an accuracy of about $20\%$.
+The allowed parameter space is restricted to values of $d_{e}$ lower than Eq.~\eqref{eq: de odd N}.
+The line obtained from Eq.~\eqref{eq: de odd N} is found to reproduce our numerical results up to a factor of 2.

 We now turn our attention to the case of even $N$.
-The expressions for the energy density in the underdamped case, Eq.~\eqref{Eq: underdamped rho}, and the overdamped case, Eq.~\eqref{Eq: overdamped rho}, differ only by their proportionality constant.
+The expressions for the energy density in the case $\eta \gtrsim 1$, Eq.~\eqref{Eq: underdamped rho}, and the case $\eta \lesssim 10^{-4}$, Eq.~\eqref{Eq: overdamped rho}, differ only by their proportionality constant.
 It follows from this that $d_{e}$ scales with $m_{\phi}$ and $M$ in the same way in both regimes,

 where